Janavi-S05/ChronicleHub/README.md

-# ChronicleHub
+# BlogNest

-> ChronicleHub is a personal blogging platform that allows users to create, edit, and delete posts.
+> BlogNest is a personal blogging platform that allows users to create, edit, and delete posts.
 Each post can contain a title, description, date, images, and location.
 The application also allows users to search for posts based on a date range or filter them using keywords.
 Authentication is handled through access tokens to ensure secure access.

 # Features
 - Create, Edit, and Delete Posts: Users can easily manage their blog posts.